RobertGollagher/Freeputer/pre-alpha/pre-alpha2.0/README.md

 ### Proposed Design: Plan G: Minimal Instruction Set Computer (MISC)

-A MISC machine which aims to have a core of a few hundred lines of code.
+A MISC machine which aims to have a simple core of a few hundred lines of code.

-This plan is very easy to implement although factoring is not especially easy.

-All instructions are fixed-width and 32 bits wide (FW32).

-Internal address space is all RAM, word-addressed, and comes in 5 standard sizes:
+The standard implementation is a bytecode interpreter and uses 32-bit fixed-width intructions (FW32).

+However, program space may be natively implemented (using AOT native compilation).

+Data memory is entirely RAM.
+Program memory cannot be changed at runtime.

+Dynamic program loading can be achieved by virtualization.

+Harvard architecture, word-addressed, in nibble sizings.

+Program memory size (designated **p** or **pm**):

+  - **p1**: 1 nibble  = 16 instructions = 64 bytes
+  - **p2**: 2 nibbles = 256 instructions = 1 kiB
+  - **p3**: 3 nibbles = 4,096 instructions = 16 kiB
+  - **p4**: 4 nibbles = 65,536 instructions = 256 kiB
+  - **p5**: 5 nibbles = 1,048,576 instructions = 4 MiB
+  - **p6**: 6 nibbles = 16,777,216 instructions = 64 MiB

+Data memory size (designated **d** or **dm**):

+  - **d1**: 1 nibble  = 16 words = 64 bytes
-- XS = 1 kB (2 nibbles)
+  - **d2**: 2 nibbles = 256 words = 1 kiB
-- S = 16 kB (3 nibbles)
+  - **d3**: 3 nibbles = 4,096 words = 16 kiB
-- M = 256 kB (4 nibbles)
+  - **d4**: 4 nibbles = 65,536 words = 256 kiB
-- L = 4 MB (5 nibbles)
+  - **d5**: 5 nibbles = 1,048,576 words = 4 MiB
+  - **d6**: 6 nibbles = 16,777,216 words = 64 MiB
+  - **d7**: 7 nibbles = 268,435,456 words = 1 GiB
+  - **d8**: 8 nibbles = 4,294,967,296 words = 16 GiB

+Size is expressed as a combination.
+For example:

-- XL = 64 MB (6 nibbles)
+  - **p3d1** = 4,096-instruction program memory, data memory 64 bytes

-This scheme makes modular virtualization possible.
+  - **p3d3** = 4,096-instruction program memory, data memory 16 kB
+  - **p3d7** = 4,096-instruction program memory, data memory 1 GiB

+Actual size *in bytes* of program memory may differ if natively compiled.

+Best practice: use the **smallest sufficient size** for your program.

+This enables **modular system design** using small components.

+This also enables **hardware freedom** and **software reuse**.

+Small sizes easily run **without an operating system**.

+Using sizes larger than p4 or d3 is typically a mistake because:

+  - it severely limits hardware freedom
+  - it typically requires an operating system
+  - it therefore introduces unwanted dependencies
+  - it therefore greatly limits long-term software reuse
+  - it tends to cause undesirably monolithic design

+However, there are some good use cases for large VM instances.

+The best use of large VM instances is to virtualize small VM instances.

-The only things which stop the VM are:
+The only things which can cause the VM to stop running are:

 - the halt instruction
 - an illegal instruction
+- program memory access out of bounds
-- memory access out of bounds
+- data memory access out of bounds
+- platform failure

 For ongoing (inconsistent and incomplete) experiments see:

-- 'dev/fvm/js/fvm2.js'
+- current: 'dev/fvm/js/fvm2.js', 'fvmui.html', 'prg.js', 'prg.c'
-- 'dev/fvm/c/qmisc.c'
+- somewhat out of date: 'dev/fvm/c/qmisc.c'
-- 'dev/fvm/x86/qmisc.s'
+- somewhat out of date: 'dev/fvm/x86/qmisc.s'

 Plan G is now the front-runner for FVM 2.0.